WHP-Fernando/safe_queen/README.md

     flutter run
     ```

-    You should now see the application running on your device/simulator.
+   <span style="color:red">You should now see the application running on your device/simulator.</span>

 ### Additional Configuration